Skip to content

 Determine how the compensation plan works, initially and at different points in time.
 It is perfectly reasonable for a physician to ask how much he or she will be paid in the first year and in subsequent years.
 For example, if the first one or two years’ salaries are fixed, and compensation then moves to a productivity basis, ask for details on how the transition is handled and how other physicians have fared in year two or three.
 The bottom line, Merritt Hawkins EVP Mark Smith says, is that “if physicians can’t determine how much they will earn while they’re brushing their teeth, the (plan) is too complex.”

 Inquire about how overhead expenses are allocated.
 In most cases, newly hired physicians will receive a “grace period” in the first year from financial responsibility for overhead.
 But those expenses, which could equal up to half of a group’s revenues, may be a significant consideration when the physician becomes a partner or shareholder.
 “Physicians should ask whether there are any limitations based on overhead,” Smith advises.
-“For example, if there’s a net income guarantee of $175,000 and only$5,000 monthly is allowed for overhead, that won’t work well.”
+“For example, if there’s a net income guarantee of $175,000 and only $5,000 monthly is allowed for overhead, that won’t work well.”

 What is the buy-in and how does it work?
 Since many practice positions involve either net income guarantees or salaries in the early years, entrepreneurial physicians who desire an ownership position should request the details if they’re considering more than one position.
-A five-year partnership track may be far less appealing than a two-year track, for example, and the longer route to partnership may mean less long-term earning potential.
+A five-year partnership track may be less appealing than a two-year track, for example, and the longer route to partnership may result in lower long-term earning potential.

 For the complete article, “Physician Compensation Models: The Basics, the Pros, and the Cons,”